IndrajeetPatil/IndrajeetPatil/README.md

 ## As a Lead Developer

-Here are a few of the packages I have developed:
+Here are a few of the packages I have developed (and am proud of 😅):

 - [**ggstatsplot**](https://github.com/IndrajeetPatil/ggstatsplot): Enhancing
   `ggplot2` plots with statistical analysis 📊🎨📣
 - [**statsExpressions**](https://github.com/IndrajeetPatil/statsExpressions):
 Tidy Dataframes and Expressions with Statistical Details 📉📜🔣✅